ekra100/solana-trading-ai-agent/README.md

 ## Overview
 ![image](https://github.com/user-attachments/assets/d0bd58b3-20f4-43c1-8c3e-bad251903f32)

-Eliza is an intelligent liquidity pool (LP) management tool designed for Solana DEXs.
+This is an intelligent liquidity pool (LP) management tool designed for Solana DEXs.
 It enables agents to actively monitor and reposition LPs in response to real-time market conditions.
 Users can stay informed through the chat terminal by requesting updates and insights on their positions, helping refine strategies for optimal performance.

 ## Features
 ![image](https://github.com/user-attachments/assets/135ae5f7-6432-487b-9a05-7ed93a83615f)